sohnorman/loadbalancer-service/about.md

 # About

-The IBM Bluemix Load Balancer service helps customers improve availability of their business-critical applications by distributing traffic among multiple application server instances, and by forwarding traffic to healthy instances only.
+The IBM Cloud Load Balancer service helps customers improve availability of their business-critical applications by distributing traffic among multiple application server instances, and by forwarding traffic to healthy instances only.

 ## Overview of Features
-The IBM Bluemix Load Balancer Service offers the following features:
+The IBM Cloud Load Balancer Service offers the following features:

 * Public (Internet-facing) load balancer
 	* Publicly-accessible service via its fully qualified domain name